 3Keep a wide-brimmed hat and sunscreen in your bag.
 Nigeria’s sun can pack a punch if you aren’t ready for it.
 If you’ve got a nice beach hat, pack it and bring it with you everywhere you go.
 Bring plenty of sunscreen and put it on whenever you’re heading out to explore the country.
 Unless you’re visiting in the rainy season, don’t expect much cloud cover to keep the heat off!XIt can drop as low as 72 °F (22 °C) in Nigeria, but it doesn’t get much cooler than that unless you’re high in the mountains or staying in the north.
 If you think you’ll get chilly, bring a sweater.
 Most people won’t need one, though.Method 5Method 5 of 5:Safety Tips

 1Keep your passport and visa locked up at the hotel to keep them safe.
-Nigeria can strict when it comes to tourists, and you won’t be able to get out of the country if you don’t have your passport and entry visa.
+Nigeria can be pretty strict when it comes to tourists, and you won’t be able to get out of the country if you don’t have your passport and entry visa.
 Keep your key documents locked in the hotel or resort safe so that you don’t lose them.
 It will be a major headache if you can’t get on the plane home!XHistorically, pickpocketing has been fairly common in Nigeria, so only carry what you need when you’re heading out on the town.X

 2Stick with cabs or rideshares when you’re traveling.
 Nigeria has public transit, but it can be inconsistent, dangerous, and confusing.
 You’re better off getting a driver to take you around.
 You can find taxis all over the major cities in Nigeria.
 If you prefer, you can always use your phone to hail an Uber.
 Your hotel or resort may be able to provide transportation as well.XTraffic in Nigeria is famously chaotic.
 You may be able to rent a vehicle or motorbike, but you’re better off just hiring a local to drive you around.